stanfordnlp/dspy/docs/docs/index.md

 DSPy is the open-source framework for _programming—rather than prompting—language models_.
 It allows you to build modular AI systems and to iterate fast on your AI system design.
 To do this, DSPy provides abstractions and algorithms for **optimizing the prompts and weights** in any LM program you're building, from simple classifiers to sophisticated RAG pipelines and Agent loops.

 DSPy stands for Declarative Self-improving Python.
 Instead of writing brittle prompts for a specific LM, you write portable compositional _Python code_ and use DSPy to **teach your LM to deliver high-quality outputs** more reliably.
 This [recent lecture](https://www.youtube.com/watch?v=JEMYuzrKLUw) is a good conceptual introduction.
-Our [Discord server](https://discord.gg/XCGy2WDCQB) is a great place to meet the community, seek help, or start contributing.
+Our [GitHub repo](https://github.com/stanfordnlp/dspy) and [Discord server](https://discord.gg/XCGy2WDCQB) are great places to meet the community, seek help, or start contributing.

 !!! info "Getting Started I: Install DSPy and set up your LM"